 What Is Complex PTSD & How Does PTSD Affect Relationships?

-Have you or a loved one been affected by PTSD or CPTSD?
+Do you or a loved one suffer with PTSD or CPTSD?
 You’ve likely heard the term post-traumatic stress disorder, or PTSD.
 But what is Complex PTSD, and how does it affect relationships?
 Profoundly…let me explain.

 CPTSD is a relatively new diagnosis first included in the 11th version of the International Classification of Diseases (ICD-11) of the World Health Organization (WHO) in June of 2018, as a subset of criteria for post-traumatic stress disorder.